-Third Suspension.
-After returning to Academic Probation, a student who completes an additional semester and fails to achieve a minimum grade-point average of 2.01 during that semester shall be placed on Third Academic Suspension.
-Third Academic Suspension shall be for a minimum of eight (8) consecutive full semesters (not including Summer Sessions).
-Students returning from suspension must maintain a grade point average of 2.01 or better to be continued on academic probation.
+Second Suspension.
+After return to Academic Probation, a student who completes an additional semester and fails to achieve a minimum grade-point average of 2.0 during that semester is placed on Second Academic Suspension.
+Second Academic Suspension shall be for a minimum of two consecutive semesters (not including Summer Sessions).
+Students returning from suspension must maintain a grade-point average of 2.0 or better to be continued on Academic Probation.